Skip to content

 • “OCFs are magic; no choke needed.”

-The confusion comes from mixing two very different topics: mechanical routing (protect the cable, avoid water ingress, avoid UV, avoid tripping hazards) and RF current control (stop unwanted current on the outside of the coax shield).
+The confusion comes from mixing two very different topics: mechanical routing, which protects the cable, avoids water ingress, avoids UV, and prevents tripping hazards; and RF current control, which stops unwanted current on the outside of the coax shield.

 Once you separate those, the “rules” stop sounding contradictory.